America Failed at COVID-19, but the Economy’s Okay. Why?

 America’s strong GDP number also masks the brutal inequality of the recession.
 Young workers and low-wage workers have been hit particularly hard, meaning that the people least capable of bearing any financial pain are being asked to bear the majority of it, especially since the initial federal unemployment-insurance bonus ended.
 The decision in many states to not open public schools for in-person instruction has also hurt parents, especially women, hundreds of thousands of whom have dropped out of the labor force to supervise their children’s online learning.
 “Working mothers and single mothers are having a miserable time in this recovery,” Michelle Holder, an economist at the John Jay College of Criminal Justice at the City University of New York, told me.
 She also noted that the recession has amplified deep racial disparities, with a large share of Black and Latino workers losing jobs and many leaving the labor force entirely.

 The United States’ relative GDP success might not last much longer, either.
 The country is facing not just a slowing recovery but also a potential reversal.
-Eviction moratoria and student-loan-payment deferrals end on December 31.
+Eviction moratoriums and student-loan-payment deferrals end on December 31.
 The Federal Reserve is in a public spat with the Treasury Department, which is trying to end and reclaim the financing for some of the Fed’s special-support programs.
 The financial benefits from the $1,200 in helicopter money and the additional $600 in unemployment checks are fading too.
 Credit-card and debit-card usage is decreasing.
 Restaurant reservations are down.
 Measures of consumer mobility, like surveys of miles driven and flights taken, are dropping.
 Layoffs are increasing, and unemployment-insurance claims are stuck above 1 million a week.

 Derek Thompson: The workforce is about to change dramatically